Understanding True Wealth: Beyond Money

 The most reliable form of wealth is time.
 Time is the one resource that does not refill.
-A person who controls their time can shape their days around what matters.
+A person who controls their time can shape their days around what truly matters.
 They can rest, think, build, and connect.
 Someone who earns less money but owns more of their schedule often enjoys a more grounded life than someone with a high income and no free hours.
 Time creates room for joy, curiosity, and recovery.
 Without it, financial success feels thin.

 Health is another core element of true wealth.
 Strong health gives people energy, clarity, mobility, and freedom.
 Without it, even great material comfort can feel limited.
 Good health allows someone to travel, learn, move, and take part in the world.
 It supports confidence, independence, and resilience.
 People often realize the value of health only when it slips, which is why caring for it should be seen as an investment as real as saving money.